 Everyone makes mistakes and mix ups can occur, thus it is important to take it upon yourself to regularly check the status of your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) claim, rather than wait for the Social Security Administration to provide you with updates.

 There are many reasons why you should check the status of your disability claim.
 If you check your disability claim status you can find out if your paperwork can get lost or misplaced.
 Mail may not reach you on time or even get lost leading to your application becoming lost in the shuffle or downright rejected, so checking your disability claim status will keep you up to date on the progression of your claim.
 By checking the status of you disability claim, you will not only know where your disability application stands, but also learn if there is anything you can do to speed up the process.
+Many are denied on their initial application, so don't worry if your status ends up denied disability.
+You can file an appeal.

 How Can I Check on my Claim?